Martin19999/Countries/README.md

     - Configure the frontend's build and settings
     - Deploy the frontend service.
 Render will assign a URL to the frontend
 1. Open the frontend URL, it should be something like https://countries-f.onrender.com/
+1. ** ENABLE cookies for BACK-end in your browser - esstential!! **

 ## Running the tests